Premature Menopause Directory

 Laura Corio, MD, explains bioidentical hormones.

-Ob-Gyn Laura Corio talks about the importance of exercise during menopause.
+Ob-Gyn Laura Corio explains the symptoms of perimenopause.

 Understanding Bone Density